KeerthanaSk/MyRepo/readme.md

 	```

 ## Instructions
-Follow the above steps carefully then run the application.
+Follow the above steps carefully and then run the application using the artisan command
 ```
     php artisan serve
 ```